 This means that mainstream mortgages are not appropriate for Muslims, who have previously struggled to find ways to get a foot on the property ladder.

-Halal mortgages are now available from a variety of providers and, like ordinary mortgages, are regulated by the Financial Conduct Authority (FCA).
+Halal home purchase plans are now available from a variety of providers and, like ordinary mortgages, are regulated by the Financial Conduct Authority (FCA).

 Instead, under a Sharia-compliant HPP, your bank will purchase your property on your behalf and then either lease it back to you or levy a profit on top of the purchase price, subsequently allowing you to pay back the sum total in instalments.